 INTRODUCTION

 The Sano classification was proposed as the first Narrow Band Imaging (NBI) classification in 2006[1].
 Following this, three classifications were proposed in Japan[2-4].
 Colon Tumor NBI Interest Group proposed the Narrow Band Imaging International Colorectal Endoscopic (NICE) classification in 2009 (Figure 1).
 The NICE classification is easily applicable and can be used without magnification.
 However, previous validation studies revealed two problems with the NICE classification.
 One was that the confidence rate was reported to be only 50%-75%[5,6] though the diagnostic performance was acceptable in cases with high confidence.
-This means that the amount of polyps that can be diagnosed by the NICE classification is not high enough.
+This means that the number of polyps that can be diagnosed by the NICE classification is not high enough.
 The other problem was that endoscopists could not differentiate malignant neoplasia [high grade intramucosal neoplasia (HGIN) and invasive cancer] from benign neoplasia [low grade intramucosal neoplasia (LGIN)] using the NICE classification.
-This differentiation is clinically valuable for deciding treatment options because the invasion depth of malignant neoplasia should be evaluated by the specimen obtained en-bloc by endoscopic mucosal resection (EMR) or endoscopic submucosal dissection (ESD).
+This differentiation is clinically valuable for deciding treatment options because the invasion depth of malignant neoplasia should be evaluated by the specimen obtained en bloc by endoscopic mucosal resection (EMR) or endoscopic submucosal dissection.

 In 2014, the Japan Narrow Band Imaging Expert Team (JNET) classification was published and showed the NBI diagnosis with magnification had the potential to increase the confidence rate and enable endoscopists to differentiate malignant neoplasia from benign neoplasia[7,8].
-The JNET classification consists of 4 categories; JNET type 1, type 2A, type 2B, and type 3.
-Each type represnts the histological features of the polyps, and they are categorized by focusing on two specific features, the vessel pattern and the surface pattern (Figure 2).
+The JNET classification consists of four categories: JNET type 1, type 2A, type 2B and type 3.
+Each type represents the histological features of the polyps, and they are categorized by focusing on two specific features: the vessel pattern and the surface pattern (Figure 2).
 JNET type 1 refers to hyperplastic polyps and sessile serrated polyps.
 Type 2A refers to LGIN and type 2B corresponds to HGIN or shallow submucosal invasive cancer (S-SMC).
 Type 3 refers to deep submucosal invasive cancer (D-SMC).

 The aim of this review is to reveal the diagnostic performance and the confidence level of the JNET classification.
-Since there were no previous studies concerning the diagnostic performance and the confidence level of the JNET classification, we analyzed them based on the study data compiled at Sano hospital.
-In this review we evaluate the diagnostic performance of the JNET classification and its confidence level (high or low) based on data from the study conducted at Sano Hospital from March 2015 to September 2018, and also those from the systematic review carried out in Medical Literature Analysis and Retrieval System On-Line (MEDLINE) from January 2014 through March 2019.
+Because there were no previous studies concerning the diagnostic performance and the confidence level of the JNET classification, we analyzed them based on the study data compiled at Sano hospital.
+In this review we evaluate the diagnostic performance of the JNET classification and its confidence level (high or low) based on data from the study conducted at Sano Hospital from March 2015 to September 2018, and also those from the systematic review carried out in MEDLINE from January 2014 through March 2019.

 OUR STUDY

 We investigated the diagnostic performance of the JNET classification including its confidence level (high or low) at Sano Hospital from March 2015 to September 2018.
 In this study, all colorectal polyps were diagnosed using the JNET classification before endoscopic resection or surgery.
-NBI magnifying observation was performed by 5 experts and 3 trainees.
+NBI magnifying observation was performed by five experts and three trainees.
 “High-confidence diagnosis” is defined as a diagnosis that the endoscopist has confidence of more than 90% probability.
 Both the endoscopic diagnosis and confidence level were recorded in real time during the colonoscopy, and the histopathological diagnosis was reported by an expert pathologist.
-We evaluated the relation between the JNET type, its confidence level, and the histopathological diagnosis for all polyps as the primary endpoint.
+We evaluated the relationship between the JNET type, its confidence level and the histopathological diagnosis for all polyps as the primary endpoint.
 The diagnostic performance and the high confidence rate were analyzed based on this data.
-We evaluated the diagnostic performance in differentiating “neoplasia (type 2A) from non-neoplasia (type 1)”, “Malignant neoplasia (type 2B, 3) vs Benign neoplasia (type 2A)”, and “Deep submucosal invasive cancer (type 3) from other neoplasia (type 2A, 2B)”.
+We evaluated the diagnostic performance in differentiating “neoplasia (type 2A) from non-neoplasia (type 1),” “malignant neoplasia (types 2B and 3) from benign neoplasia (type 2A),” and “D-SMC (type 3) from other neoplasia (types 2A and 2B).”

 LITERATURE SEARCH